US Passport for Newborn Babies

 - Death certificate of non-applying parent

-STEP 6: Provide 2 Passport Photos & Pay the fee
+STEP 6: Provide 2 Passport Photos and Pay Fees

-- Sometimes it is just good to go to the nearby USPS post office and apply for the newborn baby's passport.
-You can get a photo clicked there, get all documents notarized and also send a prepaid mailing envelope to get the baby's passport.
+- Sometimes it is best to go to the nearby USPS post office and apply for the newborn baby's passport.
+You can get a photo taken there, get all documents notarized, and also send a prepaid mailing envelope to get the baby's passport.

-- However, the best and perhaps the fastest option is to appear in person in the Passport Agency near you.
+- However, the best and perhaps the fastest option is to appear in person at the Passport Agency near you.

-- Check the website of Department of State and vital records for your state to make sure that you are on the right track.
+- Check the Department of State website and vital records for your state to make sure that you are on the right track.

 - Carry proof of identification with you during the visit to the Passport Agency.